alphagov/paas-team-manual/source/guides/running_make_test_locally.md

 A number of packages need to be installed in order to run `make test` in `paas-cf` locally.

 ## Pre-requisites
-`paas-cf` needs to be checked out in the correct location?
+`paas-cf` needs to be checked out in the correct location in your Go path.
 `$GOPATH/src/github.com/alphagov/paas-cf`

-## Packages
+## Install required packages

 * [Homebrew](https://brew.sh/)
 * Golang >=1.11.4